-I also like the way you can say so much with only a few words, like when Hilary Swank is walking up the stairs in the courthouse, and Jeffrey Tambor gives her an envelope, she opens it and then says, ‘We won!’
+I also like the way you can say so much with only a few words, like when Hilary Swank is walking up the stairs in the courthouse and Jeffrey Tambor gives her an envelope, she opens it and then says, ‘We won!’

 How do you see the working relationship between a director and his actors?

 It has to do with trust and confidence.
 If the actors don’t trust their director, you can never go that far.
 A filmmaker has to support his actors all the time.
 You know, shooting a scene or making a movie, it’s like walking into a room.
-You’re in there together with the actors for a period of time, and in that particular space, no one is allowed to disturb you.
+You’re in there together with the actors for some time, and in that particular space, no one is allowed to disturb you.
 It’s a psychological kind of atmosphere you’re creating with the actors, and each film has its own environment where things can happen.
 And so you try to create those moments when magic can happen.
-Therefore the worst enemy for shooting a truly beautiful scene, is vanity.
-If an actor has a huge ego or if he’s bigger than the character he’s playing, then it simply won’t work.
+Therefore the worst enemy for shooting a truly beautiful scene is vanity.
+If an actor has a huge ego or if he’s bigger than the character he’s playing, it simply won’t work.

 Film Festival Oostende, Ostend (Belgium)

 “55 Steps,” a.k.a.
 “Eleanor and Colette” (2018, trailer)